CodeGradox/onehalf-lush/README.md

 Make sure you have neovim 0.5 with treesitter installed.

 Install the colorscheme with your favorite plugin manager.

-The following example uses Plug.
+Install with Plug in vimscript.

 ```vimscript
 call plug#begin('~/.vim/plugged')